 Obesity is a modern-day epidemic.
 According to the CDC, roughly 1 in every 5 children and 1 in every 3 adults in the United States are obese.
 Typically, obesity is defined as a BMI of 30 or greater — to put this in perspective, someone who is 5 feet 9 inches tall and weighs 203 lbs. or more has a BMI of at least 30.
 This is alarming, especially in youth, as obesity often leads to more serious health conditions, such as type 2 diabetes.
 Untreated obesity typically progresses along a worsening timeline, first with the metabolic syndrome (a cluster of factors that include obesity), then prediabetes, and finally type 2 diabetes.

-- Obesity raises the risk of developing co-existing conditions, including type 2 diabetes, arthritis and asthma, and is the leading risk factor of heart disease and certain types of cancer.
+- Obesity raises the risk of developing co-existing conditions, including type 2 diabetes, arthritis, and asthma, and is the leading risk factor for heart disease and certain types of cancer.

 - Obesity damages both brain structure and function, promoting problems with cognition and thinking.

 - Obesity is usually measured by BMI, but other obesity measurements are also linked to serious health concerns.
 These measurements include waist-to-hip ratio and circumference of the waist (central obesity), hip, upper arm, lower arm, and thigh.